kirkpsmith/rfb-dev-kit/docs/leak_test.md

 ## Add water to reservoirs {pagestep}

-Add about 5 mL of [deionized water]{qty: 10 mL, cat: chemical} to each reservoir.
+Add about 5 mL of [deionized water]{qty: 10 grams, cat: chemical} to each reservoir.

 ## Turn on the pumps {pagestep}